-How to Build a Better Mocktail
+How to Build a Better Non Alcoholic Cocktail

 Mocktail?
+Nah.
 Spirit-free cocktail?
+Sure.
 Whatever you call them, modern nonalcoholic drinks are delicious, and deserve to be given the same degree of attention we pay to the classics.
 The tricky thing is that when you remove alcohol from the equation, you’re also removing texture, viscosity, certain flavors, and that telltale back of the throat “burn” so many of us associate with a stiff drink.
 So, while the options in the nonalcoholic drinks category have been improving and growing at a rapid clip for the last few years, there remains a bit of a learning curve.

 Tools